 Keep in mind that when you’re making your patties, that they are going to shrink a bit, so make them big.
 You can also make a little indention in the middle of each of them with your thumb to prevent them from puffing up too much and turning into meatballs rather than hamburger steaks.

 One time, my wife was making hamburgers for the grill and didn’t quite get them big enough.
-They grilled up to look just like meatballs so we always kid her about that.
+They grilled up to look just like meatballs so we always kid her about that all the time.
 But she’d be embarrassed if I told you that, so don’t mention it. 🙂

 Now that’s some deliciousness right there, folks!
 We usually served these with mashed potatoes and a vegetable, but they are great served along rice or even french fries – if you want! 🙂 Y’all enjoy!